morrowind-modding/tes3cs-manual/content/actors/dialogue/dialogue-functions.md

 This returns the percent health of the speaker.

 ## Hello
-This returns the base value of the speaker's Hello AI Setting.
+This returns the base value of the speaker's [[hello|Hello]] AI Setting.

 ## Level
 This is the current level of the speaker.

 ## PC Acrobatics
-This is the player's current skill level in Acrobatics.
+This is the player's current [[skills|skill]] level in Acrobatics.
 There are other functions for the player's skills and attributes.
 They all work the same way.
 All of them return the current value of the attribute or skill, which includes disease, magical enhancements, etc.

 ## Blight Disease
 This is 1 if the player has a blight disease and 0 otherwise.

 ## PC Clothing Modifier
-This is the total value of all the clothing and armor the player is wearing.
+This is the total value of all the [[clothing]] and [[armor]] the player is wearing.
 The value of your equipment changes the disposition of people in the game.

 ## PC Common Disease
 This is 1 if the player has a common disease and 0 otherwise.